great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/volume.md

 sidebar_label: 'Volume'
 title: 'Manage data volume with GX'
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 Data volume, a critical aspect of data quality, refers to the quantity of records or data points within a dataset.
 Managing data volume effectively is crucial for maintaining data integrity, ensuring system performance, and deriving accurate insights.
 Unexpected changes in data volume can signal issues in data collection, processing, or storage, potentially leading to skewed analyses or system failures.
 Volume management is intrinsically linked to other aspects of data quality, such as data completeness and consistency, forming a crucial part of a comprehensive data quality strategy.

 Great Expectations (GX) offers a powerful set of tools for monitoring and validating data volume through its volume-focused Expectations.
 By integrating these Expectations into your data pipelines, you can establish robust checks that ensure your datasets maintain the expected volume, catch anomalies early, and prevent downstream issues in your data workflows.

-This guide will walk you through leveraging GX to effectively manage and validate data volume, helping you maintain high-quality, reliable datasets for your analytics and decision-making processes.
+This guide will walk you through leveraging GX to effectively manage and validate data volume, helping you maintain high-quality, reliable datasets.

-## Understanding the impact of data volume on quality
+## The impact of data volume on data quality

 Data volume plays a significant role in the overall quality and reliability of your datasets.
 Some key considerations include:

 1. **Consistency**: Unexpected changes in data volume can indicate issues in data collection, processing, or integration, potentially leading to inconsistent or incomplete datasets.
-2. **Performance**: Excessively large datasets can strain system resources, leading to slower query times, increased latency, and potential system failures.
+2. **Performance**: Unexpectedly large datasets can strain system resources, leading to slower query times, increased latency, and potential system failures.
 3. **Accuracy**: Anomalies in data volume, such as sudden spikes or drops, can skew analytical results and lead to inaccurate insights if not properly addressed.
 4. **Compliance**: Certain regulations, such as data retention policies, may require strict control over data volume to ensure compliance and avoid legal repercussions.